An Open Source Data Contamination Report for Large Language Models: Our Approach

 \section{Our Approach}

-This paper mainly analyses the Llama series of language models from Meta.
-The Llama series were released in two versions.
-LLaMA-1 was trained on 1 to 1.4 trillion tokens scraped from public sources like Common Crawl, while LLaMA-2 increased training tokens to 2 trillion tokens.
-Around 67\% of LLaMA-1's training data is from Common Crawl ranging from 2017-2020, and another 15\% is from the C4 dataset which is also built upon Common Crawl 2018 \cite{raffel2020exploring}.
-Thus, the 2017-2020 Common Crawl comprises about 82\% of LLaMA's total training.
-Though LLaMA's training includes other smaller sources like arXiv, GitHub, StackExchange and Wikipedia, these comprise under 10\% and have significant overlap with Common Crawl.
-Therefore, we focus our overlap search on the 2017-2020 Common Crawl dataset.
-Following \cite{touvron2023llama2}, we also perform language filtering on our data of interest, where pages marked as other language are skipped and only English and unknown language pages are retained.
+The central goal of data contamination analysis is to categorise test samples as either clean or contaminated and then evaluate models separately on the clean and contaminated samples to assess the impact of contamination on the performance metrics.
+In this section, we describe our methodology to identify contaminated test samples.
+The basic idea of detecting contaminated examples in our method is to check whether test examples appear verbatim in Common Crawl.
+We base on Common Crawl because it is completely open-sourced and often comprises the majority of pre-training data for large language models, e.g., Common Crawl weights over 80\% in GPT-3 and LLaMA training data \cite{brown2020language, touvron2023llama}.

+We tailor our search window based on each model's training data collection period.
+For example, LLaMA models use Common Crawl dumps from 2017 to 2020, which makes our contamination search window 2017-2020.
+For models with unknown data ranges, we use a period from 2017 to the release date as the search window.
+For example, Mistral 7B was released in Oct 2023 without details on their training data range.
+So we use a search window of Jan 2017 to Oct 2023.

-Since Common Crawl produces about 20TB per month, exhaustively searching the full contents is infeasible.
+Since Common Crawl produces 20TB of data monthly, exhaustively searching the full contents is infeasible.
 Therefore, we try to find overlap between benchmarks and training data in two steps: First, 1) we use the Bing Search API to check if verbatim test examples appear online, which likely indicates inclusion in Common Crawl.
-Second, 2) we specifically verify if pages containing verbatim test examples were indexed in the 2017-2020 Common Crawl, by only searching the URLs rather than full contents.
+Second, 2) we specifically verify if pages containing verbatim test examples were indexed in Common Crawl, by only searching the URLs rather than full contents.
 This reduces the disk usage to a manageable 2.5TB for detecting training data overlap.
+The \textit{freshness} parameter in the Bing API is configured to align the search window with the expected training data range of each model.

 To construct the search queries, we verbalise examples accordingly and make sure the question and the correct answer are involved in the queries.
 For example:

 \begin{quote} \textbf{Question}: The flaw in Anderson’s ACT theory was that some considered it \_\_\_\_.